GopnikRobinHood/Maria/README.md

 ## To Do:

+* just import users once.
+Send users to inititiate Passport and send users to the middelware 'checkRole' -> minimize amount of times the DB is used
+* add roles
-* add JWS token for admin rights
+* create admin page
+* log site activity
-* add css
+* finish css